syncfusion-content/javascript-docs/js/api/ejHeatMap.md

 ### legendCollection `Array`
 {:#members:legendCollection}

-Specifies the no of legends can sync with heatmap.
+Specifies the no of legends can sync with heat map.

 #### Default Value: